-The purpose of the report is to table before Council the Annual Budget and it's Supporting Documents (draft tariffs schedules, reviewed and new budget related policies) for the 2024/2025 to 2026/2027 Medium - Term, Revenue and Expenditure Framework (MTREF) as required by section 16 (2) and 17(3) of the Municipal Finance Management Act No. 56 of 2003.
+The purpose is to table in terms of section 24 of the Municipal Finance Management Act No. 56 of 2003 before Municipal Council a report to approve the Annual Budget and it's Supporting Documents (tariffs schedules, reviewed and new budget related policies) for the 2024/2025 to 2026/2027 Medium - Term, Revenue and Expenditure Framework (MTREF).